Property Alliance Group v RBS – The importance and application of legal advice privilegePrint publication

 The court held that both types of documents were part of the “continuum of communication and meetings between the solicitor and client… Where information is passed… aimed at keeping both informed so that advice may be sought and given as required”.
 All of the requisite factors were present and the documents were therefore protected by legal advice privilege.
 The judge emphasised that factual documents will not attract privilege simply because they were prepared by a lawyer who was present at a meeting – the key consideration will be whether the documents were created in connection with the provision of legal advice.

-For top tips on the protection of privilege generally, explained by Walker Morris’ partners Gwendoline Davies and Andrew Beck, please see our more detailed briefing.
+For top tips on the protection of privilege generally, explained by Walker Morris’ partner Gwendoline Davies, please see our more detailed briefing.